Utilities - Water & Sewer

 Water Conservation Plan

-The City has a Water Conservation Plan as mandated by the State of Colorado HB 04-1365, which mandates that all covered entities, defined as water retailers that distribute 2,000 acre-feet or more annually, have such plans approved by Colorado Water Conservation Board.
+The City has a Water Conservation Plan as mandated by the State of Colorado HB 04-1365, which mandates that all covered entities, defined as water retailers that distribute 2,000 acre-feet or more annually, have such plans approved by the Colorado Water Conservation Board.